phac-nml/staramr/README.md

 optional arguments:
   -h, --help            show this help message and exit --pointfinder-organism POINTFINDER_ORGANISM
-                        The organism to use for pointfinder {salmonella, campylobacter}.
+                        The organism to use for pointfinder {salmonella, campylobacter, enterococcus_faecalis}.
 Defaults to disabling search for point mutations.
 [None].
+  --plasmidfinder-database-type PLASMIDFINDER_DATABASE_TYPE
+                        The database type to use for plasmidfinder {gram_positive, enterobacteriaceae}.
+Defaults to using all available database types to search for plasmids.
+[None].
   -d DATABASE, --database DATABASE
-                        The directory containing the resfinder/pointfinder databases [staramr/databases/data].
+                        The directory containing the resfinder/pointfinder databases [/staramr/databases/data].
   -n NPROCS, --nprocs NPROCS
-                        The number of processing cores to use [MAX CPU CORES].
+                        The number of processing cores to use [4].

 BLAST Thresholds:
   --pid-threshold PID_THRESHOLD